FAQ: What do I need to do to re-enroll in an FSA?

 Once you have decided to enroll and are eligible based on the above options, look for or inquire about FSA enrollment forms from your benefits manager.
 You will need to complete the appropriate FSA forms, which includes determining how much you will contribute.

-To participate in an FSA, you must contribute a minimum of $180 per year and a maximum of $2,700 for individuals.
+In 2020, the maximum you can contribute to your FSA is $2,750 for individuals.
 These funds will be deducted, pretax. from your paycheck over the course of a year.

 Don’t assume that FSA enrollment is automatic when you sign up for other health benefits.
 FSAs typically require active renewal.
 You should look for FSA enrollment forms each new plan year and fill them out.